Phobos Emerges as a Formidable Threat in Q1 2024, LockBit Stays in the Top Spot Ransomware in Q1 2024

 Enterprises took the brunt of ransomware attacks in the first quarter

-Ransomware actors targeted enterprises the most in the first quarter of 2024.
-Our data shows 78.2% of detections were for enterprises, and attacks peaked in March at 11,804.
-Curiously, gangs focused the least on small- and medium-sized business in the first quarter this year with attacks on this segment making up only 6.7%.
-This is in contrast to last year, when small businesses were more commonly targeted; it is assumed that small- and medium-sized businesses are more favorable targets due to their limitations on security infrastructure for security.
+Ransomware actors targeted enterprises the most, with attacks peaking in March at 11,804, or 78.2%.
+Curiously, gangs focused the least on small- and medium-sized business in the first quarter of 2024, with attacks on this segment making up only 6.7%.
+This is in contrast to last year, when small businesses were more commonly targeted; it is assumed that small- and medium-sized businesses are more favorable targets due to their security infrastructure limitations.

-Figure 2.
-Ransomware detections in the first quarter of 2024 by business segment in terms of file detections
+Figure 3.
+The distribution by business segment with the most ransomware detections in the first quarter of 2024 in terms of file detections

-LockBit hit enterprises the most with Conti and BlackCat coming in second and third in terms of most active ransomware families targeting enterprises in the first quarter of 2024.
+LockBit hit enterprises the most with Conti and BlackCat coming in fourth and fifth in terms of most active ransomware families targeting enterprises in the first quarter of 2024.

 TargetCompany left an impression making up 1.5%, overtaking Phobos in targeting that business segment.
 TargetCompany has been observed to attack vulnerable database servers.
 In 2023, its latest version, Xollam, jumped on the phishing trend using malicious OneNote files to gain initial access to its victim’s systems.